ImperialCollegeLondon/pnextract/README.md

 [Imperial College - pore-scale consortium].
 It is a re-write of the maximal-ball network extraction algorithm by Dong and Blunt (2009).
-It is used as a base for the generalized network extraction code (Raeini, Bijeljic and Blunt 2017), but does not contain the modules for extracting the generalized network (corner elements).
+It is used as a base for the generalized network extraction code (Raeini, Bijeljic and Blunt 2017).
+It does not contain the modules for extracting the generalized network (corner elements) though.
 The network parameters has been calibrated to reproduce single-phase flow properties, and water-wet relative permeability curves of a set of sandstone rocks.